Advanced Dental Services & Technology – Port Charlotte, FL

 With new dental technology comes new opportunities for dentists to improve their services, whether that means enhanced patient comfort, more accurate diagnoses, or better communication.
-Dr. Villescas keeps track of the latest advancements in the field of dentistry so that he can always stay up to date with technology that can potentially make our practice even better.
+Dr. Villescas keeps track of the latest advancements in the field of dentistry so that he can always stay up to date with technology that can potentially make our dental office even better.
 Read on to learn about some of the state-of-the-art technology that’s already being used at Caring Way Dentistry before calling to schedule your next appointment.

 Do you sometimes find yourself at a loss when your dentist is trying to explain their recommendations?
 It can help to see the problem for yourself, but it’s usually very difficult to closely examine your own mouth.
 With our intraoral camera, we can take photos of your teeth and other oral structures.
 We can display these images on our chairside monitor and point directly to cavities and other problems.
 This can help keep you fully informed of your oral health needs.

 X-rays allow us to diagnose issues in the jawbone or other hard-to-see parts of the mouth.
 In the past, taking X-rays was a more time-consuming process that exposed patients to an unnecessarily large amount of radiation.
 Our digital X-ray system makes it much easier to take X-rays and have the images developed immediately.
 The process reduces radiation exposure by as much as 80%, making it an overall safer option for both you and the rest of our team.